deuterium-cloud/animes-test/README.md

 ### PODAM (POjo DAta Mocker)
 The main usage of library is to fill given pojo with all possible attributes with random data.
 This behaviour can be customised.
 The usage was demonstrated in podam folder in the tests.

+### EasyRandom
+Similar as PODAM, maybe a bit easier to use.

 ### ArchUnit
 ArchUnit is a simple and extensible library for checking the architecture of Java project.